Browns' Mayfield out with shoulder injury, Keenum starting

 “It’s impressive to be around.
 It’s inspiring.
 I know the guys feel the same way.”

 Mayfield has been wearing a harness to stabilize his shoulder since getting hurt on Sept.
-19 while trying to make a tackle after an interception.
-He said Tuesday that the pain in his shoulder had increased after he twice had it pop out in Sunday’s loss to Houston.
+19 while trying to make a tackle against Houston after he threw an interception.
+He said Tuesday that the pain in his shoulder had increased after it twice popped out in Sunday’s loss to Arizona.

-Mayfield’s completion percentage has plummeted in recent weeks and he had three turnovers — two fumbles and a pick — against the Texans.
+Mayfield’s completion percentage has plummeted in recent weeks and he had three turnovers — two fumbles and a pick — against the Cardinals.

-Keenum has made 62 career NFL starts, most recently for Washington in 2019.
+Keenum has made 62 career NFL starts, most recently for the Washington Football Team in 2019.
 The 33-year-old was signed as a free agent before last season by the Browns to back up and serve as a mentor for Mayfield.

 He also had a strong knowledge of Cleveland’s offense after working with Stefanski in Minnesota.